 - Social actions

 - Engagement based conversions

 - Time on site over a certain threshold

 Identifying macro and micro conversions

-As the macro conversion is the primary desired action on the site this should be obvious to identify and will generally be a single action.
-There may be exceptions to this for large or complex online businesses but typically a website will have one primary conversion point.
+As the macro conversion is the primary desired action on the site, this should be obvious to identify and will generally be a single action.
+There may be exceptions to this for large or complex online businesses, but a website typically has one primary conversion point.

-The process for identifying micro conversions is not complex in itself but the larger the website, the more time that will be required to produce a definitive list of micro conversion points.
-The process is time consuming and somewhat laborious, but highly worthwhile nonetheless for mapping out all conversion performance indicators and influencers.
+The process for identifying micro-conversions is simple, but the more extensive the website, the more time is required to produce a definitive list of micro-conversion points.
+The process is time-consuming and laborious but highly worthwhile for mapping out all conversion performance indicators and influencers.

-There are certain tools which can help streamline the process of documenting a micro conversion walkthrough for a website (e.g. Notable, which allows you to annotate and group full page screenshots) but the process must be completed manually where possible to ensure all micro conversions are identified.
+There are helpful tools which can help streamline the process of documenting a micro conversion walkthrough for a website (e.g. Notable, which allows you to annotate and group full-page screenshots).
+Still, you must complete the process manually to ensure the identification of all micro conversions.

-It is important at this point to note that micro conversions don’t necessarily lead to macro conversions, although this is often the case.
-For those micro conversions that are expected to start users on a path to overall conversion, these should be mapped out accordingly so the analytics solution in use can be configured to track how effective certain micro conversions are at influencing subsequent macro conversions (e.g. using custom variables).
+It is essential to note that micro conversions don’t necessarily lead to macro conversions, although this is often the case.
+For those micro conversions that we expect to start users on a path to overall conversion, these should be mapped out accordingly so the analytics solution can be configured to track how effective certain micro conversions are at influencing subsequent macro conversions (e.g. using custom variables).